huggingface/hmtl/README.md

 We base our implementation on the [AllenNLP library](https://github.com/allenai/allennlp).
 For an introduction to this library, you should check [these tutorials](https://allennlp.org/tutorials).

-An experiment is described in a _json_ configuration file (see `configs/*.json` for examples).
+An experiment is defined in a _json_ configuration file (see `configs/*.json` for examples).
 The configuration file mainly describes the datasets to load, the model to create along with all the hyper-parameters of the model.

 Once you have set up your configuration file (and defined custom classes such `DatasetReaders` if needed), you can simply launch a training with the following command and arguments: